cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ## Introduction
 Deno prides itself with its support of standards.
 It has embraced ECMAScript imports as the way to express dependencies, supports most standard web APIs and has championed server-side JavaScript standards through it's leadership in [WinterCG](https://wintercg.org/).

 Web Components are a web standard way of creating reusable custom HTML elements.
 In essence they extend native HTML element functionality.
-They can be used with or without a web framework like Fresh or from a static HTML page served from a server like one that uses `Deno.serve`.
+They can be used with or without a web framework like [Deno Fresh](https://fresh.deno.dev) or from a static HTML page served from a server like one that uses `Deno.serve`.

 This blog post will focus on how to use web components in Deno with special emphasis on using them with Fresh.
 But before we talk about Deno and Fresh, you need to know about how Web Components work and how to use them.
 If you already have an understanding of Web Components, you can skip to the [Using Web Components with Deno](#using-web-components-with-deno) section.